Nimal Mendis: Early years: 1950s–1960s

 Mendis has 22 songs published in Britain and has written music for films in Sri Lanka.
 "Kiss Kiss Kiss" was Mendis's first song that was recorded in Britain and sung by Mary Marshall on the Columbia label.
 "Kandyan Express", "Cherry Blossom Tree", "Oh My Lover", "Butterfly in the Rain", "Champagne Blues", and "Goodnight Kisses "' were number-one hits in Sri Lanka in the late fifties.

 "Kandyan Dance", an instrumental, was his second piece in the West.
 Recorded by Friedel Berlipp and his Orchestra in Germany it went on to be number two on Radio Luxembourg.
 It was also released in the United States.
 Black Pearls & Green Diamonds has eight of Mendis's songs on an LP for Decca by One Two and Three, a folk group in Britain.
-This album is now a collectors item.
+This album is now a collector's item.

 Mendis appeared on the popular BBC television music programme Top of the Pops with his singing partner Sandra Edema in 1968 as guest artists with his song "Feel like a Clown".
 The B-side of the record "Rainbow Land" was the A-side in the States and today (2013), it has become a collector's item in the Psychedelic Rock community in the west.
 They were also featured with the song on Beat Club in Germany that year.
 Eugene Wright, bass player with the original Dave Brubeck Quartet, arranged and recorded five of Mendis's songs with only him playing bass.
 He also arranged and produced one other song, "Singing Fish", with electric guitar, bass, and piano.
 They were sung by Sandra Edema.